 We present a new class of natistical deannoymization attacks against high-dimensional micro-data, such as individual preferences, recommendations, transaction records and so on.
-Our techniques are robust to porturbation in the data and tolerate some mistakes in the caversary's background invertedge
+Our techniques are robust to porturbation in the data and tolerate some mistakes in the adversary's background invertedge

-We apply our de anonymisation methodology to the Netflix Frize dataset, which contains anonymous movie ratings of 500,000 subscribers of Netflix, the world's largest online movie restal service.
-We demonstrate that on adversary who knows only a little bit about an individual subscriber can easily identify this subscriber's record in the dataset.
-Using the Internet Movie Database as the source of background incord odgs, we recovering their apparent political preforances and other potentially sensitive information.
+We apply our de anonymission methodology to the Netflix Frize dataset, which contains anonymous movie ratings of 500,000 subscribers of Netflix, the world's largest online movie restal service.
+We demonstrate that on advancery who knows only a little bit about an individual subscriber can easily identify this subscriber's record in the dataset.
+Using the Internet Movie Database as the source of background knowl edge, we reconstally identified the Netflix records of known users, uncovering their apparent political preferences and other potentially sensitive information.